sodbaveka/wp_website_on_aws_infrastructure/README.md

      * Create S3 public bucket
      * ...In progress...;-p

+Do not forget to fill your iam 'access-key-id' and 'secret-access-key' in the 'UserData' of Launch Configuration.
 Please feel free to message me if you have any questions.

 Bye ;-)